Skip To Main Content

 Downingtown Area School District's Student Life Committee is a dedicated group formed to foster open communication and meaningful engagement between students, administrators, and board members within the district.
 This committee aims to create a supportive environment where students can share their thinking regarding school experiences, including their suggestions regarding school district procedures and/or policy.
 In alignment with Goal 1 of our strategic plan—"Students feel Safe, Connected, and Engaged"—the committee infuses empathy, belonging, and understanding to enhance the overall student experience.

-Lionville Middle School Student Life Committee group photo.
+All secondary students in a Student Life Committee in a group photo.

 Active Student Life Committees